cognitedata/cognite-sdk-js/guides/auth-wrapper.md

   npm run start
 ```

-You will be able to view the list of assests in the terminal window.
+You will be able to view the list of assests in the console.

 ## Use access tokens instead of API keys
 ​